AkinerAlkan94/Albion-Online-Auto-Login/README.md

 # Albion-Online-Auto-Login
 This automation allows automatically login to Albion Online.
 Automating login is helping when Albion Online goes to maintenance or the client got disconnected to connection problems.
 This repository cab be used along with fishing bot and it can keep fishing forever with this improvement

+Keep in mind that this tool can be against the Albion Online ToS and you can became blocked.